InfinityBowman/worse-preact/README.md

 ### HMR / Fast Refresh

-Import the HMR runtime and use the Vite plugin:
+Import the HMR runtime and use the included Vite plugin:

 ```js
 // main.js